Humandoodlebug/fortuna-2048/README.md

 Use the directional buttons to slide the tiles within the grid.
 If 2 tiles with the same value collide during a slide, they will combine to make a tile of twice the value.

 The goal is to produce a 2048 tile within the grid.
 The game is lost whenever you cannot make a move any longer.
+(Currently, the game will just continue past this point until you can no longer make a move)

 Your score is incremented by the value produced by a combination of tiles.